panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 import { myFunction } from './myModule';
 ```

+While `import` hoists, a good practice is to keep import the module's dependencies at the beginning of the JavaScript file.

 ## 4. _typeof_ behavior in TDZ

 `typeof` operator is useful to determine whether a variable is defined within the current scope.

 For example, the variable `notDefined` is not defined.
-Using it with `typeof` operator does not generate an error:
+Applying `typeof` operator on this variable does not throw an error:

 ```javascript
 typeof notDefined; // => 'undefined'